MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/log-collector-proxy.md

 ---
 # required metadata

-title: Enable the log collector behind a proxy - Cloud App Security | Microsoft Docs
+title: Enable the log collector behind a proxy - Cloud App Security
 description: This article provides information about how to enable the Cloud App Security Cloud Discovery log collector from behind a proxy.
 keywords:
 author: shsagir